readingcapital/readingcapital.github.io/volume-3/index.md

 ## Part One: The Transformation of Surplus-Value into Profit, and of the Rate of Surplus-Value into the Rate of Profit ##

+The starting point of Volume 3 is a double result: Capital is dependent on itself in realising its purpose and provides its own conditions.
+At the same time, capital is a barrier to itself and individual capitals must fit into the the reproduction and accumulation of total social capital.

 ### Chapter 1: Cost Price and Profit ###

 ### Chapter 2: The Rate of Profit ###